-Whether you’re cutting wood, plastic or concrete, you’ll find a wide range of saws for the job at Toolstation.
-There’s a lot to consider when choosing a saw, including the material you’re cutting, the precision you need for the project, and the speed you need things cut.
+There’s a lot to consider when choosing a saw, like the material you’re cutting, the precision you need for the project, and the speed you need things cut.

-Hand saws aren’t a thing of the past – they’re a staple of any toolkit, can give you greater control and precision, not to mention they’re often safer to use.
-However, power saws can get through material much quicker, are easy to use, and are often more powerful so can get through tougher materials.
-You'll find a range of hand saw types and power saw types at Toolstation suitable for any job.
+Hand saws are a staple of any toolkit, giving you greater control and precision, not to mention they’re often safer to use.
+That said, power saws are usually faster, easier to use and more powerful, cutting through tough material with ease.
+You'll find a range of hand saw types and power saw types covering all cutting jobs.

-Once you’ve narrowed down whether you need a hand saw or a power saw, you’ll want to consider a number of features including teeth per inch (TPI), blade material, handle type and size.
+Once you’ve narrowed down whether you need a hand saw or a power saw, you’ll want to think about a number of features, including teeth per inch (TPI), blade material, handle type, and size.

 Types of Hand Saw